PatrikAAberg/dmce/README.md

 The probe that was set up by "dmce-set-profile coverage" writes its output to /tmp/$USER/dmce/dmcebuffer.bin, so that's where we pick it up.
 Also note that the probe reference file used here is "probe-references-original.log" as opposed to "probe-references.log" that was used for the trace example.
 This is becasue for coverage, you want the line numbers coming from the original source code files and not the probed ones.
 Anyway, the test passes with success!
 But wait, we also see that only half of the added probes were executed.
 And it could have been much worse...

+## Traditional code coverage

+DMCE can be used as a traditional code coverage tool.
+This is done by using the patch coverage flow in the previous section, selecting the delta as the entire git history:

+    $ dmce-set-profile coverage
+    $ dmce
+    $ # execute program here
+    $ dmce-summary-bin -v /tmp/$USER/dmce/dmcebuffer.bin /tmp/$USER/dmce/dmce-examples/probe-references-original.log

+## Heatmaps and code execution patterns

+Using the heatmap profile, in the same way as when doing code coverage, heatmaps (also known as code execution pattern) can be generated.:

+    $ dmce-set-profile heatmap
+    $ dmce
+    $ # execute program here
+    $ dmce-summary-bin -v /tmp/$USER/dmce/dmcebuffer.bin /tmp/$USER/dmce/dmce-examples/probe-references-original.log

-## Heatmap and data code coverage
+## Use the trace-mc profile for data code coverage

-DMCE can be used to view frequently visited parts of your code as well as provide a form of data code coverage for your tests.
+Using the trace-mc profile, DMCE can provide a view of frequently visited parts of your code as well as provide a form of data code coverage for your tests.
 To enable these features, simply use the --sort switch together with the dmce-trace command.
 Current available options for --sort are:

 * heat        - What parts of your code are executed most frequently
 * uniq        - How many of each unique variable content combination exist for each executed part of your code